nswarr/awesome-websocket/README.md

 * If you're using these it's because you want the websocket to do some useful things for you, so you don't have to do them yourself, thus you're willing to give up some of the 'raw' WebSocket interface elements.
-* If you're using the ReconnectingAndResendingWebSocket you don't need access to the full interface of the ReconnectingWebSocket (specifically `onreconnect` and `ondatanotsent`).

 ### You sure it works?